 It’s often said that the Stanley Cup is the hardest trophy to win in professional sports.
-Of the league’s 31 teams (and with Seattle joining in 2021-22), only 20 have won the Stanley Cup and just 13 have won multiple championships.
+Of the league’s 32 teams, only 20 have won the Stanley Cup and just 14 have won multiple championships.
 In the modern era, it’s become tougher to win championships and build dynasties which begs the question: what are the longest active Stanley Cup droughts?

 Dating back to the original expansion year of the NHL, there are 11 active teams that haven’t won a Stanley Cup since their inception.
-The record for the longest drought ever goes to the New York Rangers who went 54 years (1940 to 1994).
-Although the Toronto Maple Leafs are catching up, currently sitting at 52 years since their Cup win in 1967.
+The record for the longest drought ever goes to the Toronto Maple Leafs, currently sitting at 55 years since their Cup win in 1967.

 Related: 11 NHL Teams Without a Stanley Cup